Skip to Main Content Skip to Footer Content

 As part of the citywide recycling program each resident is provided with a blue recycling cart.
 But are you aware of the dos and don’ts of what to put in?
 What’s allowed is any kind of paper product like junk mail, phone books, magazines or newspapers.
 Also cardboard like cereal and food boxes and broken down moving boxes.
 You can also toss in aluminum cans, steel cans, glass bottles and jars or any plastic item that is labeled with a 1-7 recyclable index number.
 What you can’t put into the blue bin are any bagged leaves, branches, paper towels, food waste, household cleaners, aluminum foil or plastic bags.
 All of that needs to go into your regular trash.

 Then there is the issue of multi-family homes.
 Right now there are around 150,000 San Antonio residents living in multi-family units where the city doesn’t collect the garbage.
 They are encouraging the owners of these properties to provide access to the recycling program.
 In the case of an overflow of recyclable material, you’re well within you rights to contract a private hauling company like Junk King San Antonio.
 Junk King can can show up at an appointed time and take away any large or bulk recyclable materials and make sure it gets to the right facility.
-Simply call 1-888-888-JUNK.
+Simply call.
 It takes everyone to keep San Antonio clean.